 My colleague Alison Davis is on a mission to improve employee town hall meetings.
 (Have you read her blog posts on the topic: Insights and Inc.?).
 But here's one mistake communicators often make when it comes to town halls: failing the use information they collect.

-Collecting questions before or during a town hall is a strategy often used to encourage participation during the Q&A period.
+For example, many of us collect questions before or during a town hall to encourage participation during the Q&A period.
 But it’s usually impossible to answer every question and they end up in the trash when the meeting is done.

 Stop!
 Go back to the trash and save those questions.
 They’re valuable data.